Mattyfreshy/BlackJack/README.md

 ```

 ### BlackJacklAlgo.py
+Description:
-Description: Where the algorithms are stored.
+- Where the algorithms are stored.
 The algorithms are used to play the game of blackjack and called in simulate.py to determine success rate.

+Algorithms:
+- Simple:
+    - Simple strategy that hits until the player's score is 17 or greater.
+- dHand:
+    - Strategy based on the dealer's first card.
+        - if player hand < 11, always hit
+        - if player hand > 11 and dealer first card < 7, hold
+        - if player hand > 11 and dealer first card + 10 >= 17, hit
+        - if above conditions not met, hold for now.